nativescript-vue/nativescript-vue.org/content/docs/en/routing/vue-router.md

 ## Usage

-> This section examines a complete example, breaking it down into key pieces and providing comments along the way.
+This section walks you through a complete example, breaking it down into key pieces and providing comments along the way.

 ---
 Define a `Master` page with the current router as its title (`$route.path`).